 When we say Dolomiti Superski first thing that comes up on our minds is skiing in on of the most magical landscapes: the Dolomites.
 The iconic mountain range in the north of Italy is a world famous tourist destination in summer and winter.
 Although I have never been in summer, Im blessed to have experienced this winter wonderland a couple times.
 Beginning of January 2019 I got the chance to discover some amazing places to visit in this massive ski area on the Dolomiti Superski Experience 2019.

-Flying to Rome and planning you trip to Italy?
-Enjoy this extraordinary magical city, but don't get stuck with high roaming costs.
-Local sim cards in Italy are very affordable so I strongly recommend you getting one.
-This is your guide for buying a sim card at Rome Airport on arrival.
-Where to go, prices, best network and everything else you need to know you find it in this guide.
+Flying to Rome and planning your trip to Italy?
+Enjoy this extraordinary and magical city without getting stuck with high roaming charges.
+Local prepaid sim cards in Italy are very affordable so I strongly recommend you getting one.
+This is your guide for buying a prepaid sim card for Italy at Rome Airport on arrival.
+Where to buy a sim card, up to date prices as per July 2022, e-sim cards for Italy, the best 4G/5G network in Italy and everything else you need to know you find it in this guide.